 At the heart of science lies ‘the scientific method’, which teaches us to critically investigate the world around us and explain our findings.

-In Key Stage 3 Science, students follow the Exploring Science scheme of work until the end of Year 8.
-This course provides students with a course that mirrors the new EDEXCEL 1-9 GCSE and so ensures students are following the correct flight path.
-We look at the progress at the end of Key Stage 3 to decide on the best route through Key Stage 4.
+In Key Stage 3, students follow the ‘Exploring Science’ scheme of work until the end of Year 8.
+This course provides students with a course that mirrors the new GCSE specification.
+We look at progress at the end of Key Stage 3 to decide on the best route through Key Stage 4.